OverdarkGOD/MoyaiPY/README.md

       - member: define the user you would like information from

 ## Mod Commands
+   - captcha: enforces users who join a guild to verify that they are human and not a bot

    - purge: allows users with manage permissions to delete previous messages - Command Works
       - amount: define the amount of messages you would like to delete